earth-system-radiation/pyRTE-RRTMGP/docs/source/contributor_guide/contribute.md

 A PR to update the conda forge recipe should be created automatically by [regro-cf-autotick-bot](https://conda-forge.org/docs/maintainer/updating_pkgs/#pushing-to-regro-cf-autotick-bot-branch).

 The documentation on [https://pyrte-rrtmgp.readthedocs.io/](https://pyrte-rrtmgp.readthedocs.io/) will update automatically.
+To make changes to the build process and other aspects of the readthedocs configuration, see the `.readthedocs.yml` file.